-Attorneys Tirelessly Investigate to Identify Causes of Car Accidents in Broward County, Palm Beach County, and Across South Florida
+Attorneys Tirelessly Investigate Causes of Car Accidents in Broward County, Palm Beach County, and throughout South Florida

 The initial issue in all personal injury cases that involve car accidents is to determine what actually caused the accident so that the responsible party can be held liable for compensating the victims.
 Most car accidents in Florida are caused by the negligent actions of one or more drivers, though negligent manufacture of defective products can also contribute to the cause of a car accident.
 Although Florida is a no-fault state, which means that accident victims will first look to their own insurance companies for compensation, negligent parties can be held liable for compensatory damages in excess of amounts that the insurance companies will pay.

 Following a car accident, it is for you to focus on recovering emotionally and physically from your injuries.
 At Gonzalez & Cartwright, P.A., we pride ourselves on providing comprehensive and effective legal representation to our clients throughout the local community in South Florida, and we will put the full extent of our resources to work in determining the cause of your car accident.
 Our focus is on personal injury and wrongful death claims that stem from motor vehicle accidents, so we have developed a wealth of knowledge and experience in determining both common and not-so-common causes of car accidents.
 If you would like our straightforward legal opinion about your motor vehicle accident case, contact our offices to schedule a free initial consultation with an experienced Boynton Beach car accident lawyer.